 I started my career in care, straight out of school, in a local nursing home.
-Outside of work I befriended a young person with a learning disability and was blown away by his outlook on life, leading me to move from elderly care to learning disabilities.
+Outside of work I befriended a young person with additional needs and was blown away by his outlook on life, leading me to move from elderly care to learning disabilities.
 I liked the idea of supporting people to get a real holiday experience and being able to do this on a weekly basis made the respite team at Hansel the perfect choice for me!

 I’ve been with Hansel for 11 years now, all of them within Respite Services.
 There are so many great things about working in respite - every week is a new challenge, it's great to see friendships being built up over the respite stay, and our most asked question at the end of a respite break is when can we come back !!